ipv0/postal-barcode/README.md

+#### *Note: Only for Canada Post website*

 ### About

 This is an unpacked Chrome extension/userscript.
-On Canada Post tracking website - displays the QR code of the tracking number and helps easily add the package to your phone tracking app.
+Works on Canada Post tracking website - displays the QR code of the tracking number and helps easily add the package to your phone tracking app.

 ------------